yanamlnk/you-shall-not-pass/README.md

     "ping": "pong"
 }
 ```
+📚 `.ini` file is an inventory file used by Ansible to define the hosts (managed nodes) that it will manage, along with optional variables for configuring how Ansible interacts with each host.
+- `[webservers]`: the name of a host group.
+A group is a collection of hosts that share a purpose or need similar configurations.
+- `server`is an alias for a host.
+This alias is used in playbooks to reference the host, rather than using its IP address directly (in my case, it is hostname of VM2)
+- `ansible_host=192.168.42.70` specifies the actual IP address (or hostname) of the target machine.
+- `ansible_user=root` specifies the SSH username Ansible will use to connect to the host.
+- `ansible_python_interpreter=/usr/local/bin/python3.11` specifies the Python interpreter Ansible should use on the target host.
+If the target host doesn't use the default `python` or `python3` path (e.g., `/usr/bin/python3`), you need to explicitly specify the correct path.

 ### Send .zip resource file to VM2
 1. From Terminal on local machine where this file is saved, run command: `scp ~/Downloads/app_t-nsa-501.zip root@192.168.42.70:/root/`